igormatyushkin014/Wordy-for-Android/README.md

 You can extend the functionality of `Wordy` without making changes to the library.
 Instead of sending pull request, simply create your own plugin.

-Each plugin is a subclass of abstract class named `Plugin`.
+Each plugin is a subclass of the abstract class named `Plugin`.
 Take a look at the example below:

 ```java
 public static class Repeat extends Plugin {